madeso/spacehustler/README.md

 * change from json to yaml/protobuf?
 * menu support (ce gui?)
 * look into joystick support and improve
-* hud/2d support (ce gui too, how much can it be skinned?)
 * implement all the todos
 * add loading of shaders from files with preprocessor
 * godrays